 Having spent her entire legal career at Proskauer, Lauren Boglivi has developed a transactional practice on behalf of strategic companies, private equity sponsors and family offices.
 Transactions she handles include: mergers and acquisitions involving both public and private companies in the U.S. and internationally; buyouts and related financings; joint ventures; acquisitions of distressed companies; and growth and seed investment.
 Lauren’s leadership commitment also extends to serving as co-Chair of the firm’s Summer Program Committee and as a member of the Hiring Committee which oversees the firm’s recruitment efforts.
 In addition, she is a member of the Class of 1989 annual fundraising campaign at Wellesley College.

 Margo Fuld came to the Win Board after many years of experience as an active member in the Ethical Fieldston Schools community.
-She was a member of the Investment Committee and had various other titles during that time, She is employed in the financial service industry at Aegis Capital and advises both individual and corporate clients on their stock and bond investments, and formally worked at Aegis Capital.
+She is an active member of the Win Board Investment Committee.
+She is employed in the financial service industry at Fortis Lux and advises clients on their stock and bond investments, and formally worked at Aegis Capital.

 As a part of Facebook’s Global Business Marketing group, Michelle Klein leads Business Marketing for North America and is responsible for setting the marketing vision and strategy.
 Prior to Facebook, Michelle was VP Global Marketing for Smirnoff and played an integral role in reinventing the 150-year-old brand and driving it into the future.
 Michelle’s career has spanned disciplines and the globe; from PR in Australia to Group Director at Agency.com in London for the British Airways account.